ksaleem66/ksaleem66.github.io/README.md

 Besides the creation of your own profile you will have to host it.
 There are several places where you can host your profile, for example: github-pages, netlify and so on.
 You are free to choose the hosting place.

+- This project of Graphql Student Profile is hosted on github-pages.

 #### Logic for gathering data:
 - Total XP: